jostylr/cors-lite/README.md

 This is a node program that allows for easy serving of JSON data using CORS with a fallback to JSONP.

+The primary use case is a site that is semi-static in its JSON needs.

 ## Install
 You need node installed.
 Go to